gizmore/phpgdo/DOCS/GDO7_PHILOSPHY.md

  - *No* code duplication.
 Re-use as much as possible.
 Validator inheritance and js bridge is noteworthy.

  - *No* redundant information.
 I don't need to annotate in three ways that this is a string.
 Never is bad, one time is great, three times is sad.

+ - Consistency.
+Mostly, always?, There is one way to things.
+Do them this way and as good as you can.

  - Less is more. there are no getters, just public attributes.
 Setters have the same name and allow chaining.
 This pattern is used across the whole project.